tenstorrent/tt-metal/profile_scripts/README.md

 ## Tensix to Tensix Read/Write fine grain profile

-Similar to previous issue and barrier profiling, but add more profiler markers in `tt_metal/src/firmwareriscv/grayskull/noc_nonblocking_api.h`.
+Similar to previous issue and barrier profiling, but add more profiler markers `11~18` in `tt_metal/src/firmwareriscv/grayskull/noc_nonblocking_api.h`.
+Because of the on-chip memory limits to store the profile results, the experiments repeat 1 times rather than 10000 in the non-profile experiments.
+But repeat the entire running 1000 times, totally 1 * 1000 = 1000 times.

 ```
 bash profile_scripts/Tensix2Tensix_fine_grain.sh